Top 10 7-string guitar players: who plays 7-string and what strings they use

 See the full Hauch rig page.

-8. James "Munky" Shaffer, Korn
+8. James 'Munky' Shaffer, Korn

 Shaffer (with Brian "Head" Welch) brought 7-string into nu-metal on Korn's 1994 self-titled debut, tuned a whole step below B standard to A standard.
 Ibanez APEX and earlier K7 signature guitars.
 Shaffer's 7-string work is rhythm-forward, riff-based, and defined the low-tuning wall-of-sound that characterizes Korn's catalog.
 Gauge specifics for current Korn output are uncited as of this page's review, no fresh primary-source rig rundown on file.

-9. Chris Broderick, Act of Defiance / ex-Megadeth
+9. Chris Broderick, In Flames / ex-Megadeth

 10. Tony MacAlpine, solo / Planet X